Overview

 Instructions on how to insert the capsule:

-- Wash your hands and dry them using a towel.
+1. Wash your hands and dry them using a towel.

-- After that, lie on your back and bend your knees.
+2. After that, lie on your back and bend your knees.
 Alternatively, you can stand with your knees bent as well.

-- Dispose of the applicator.
+4. Dispose of the applicator.

-- Wear a panty liner to absorb any excessive discharge.
+5. Wear a panty liner to absorb any excessive discharge.

-- Rewash your hands after you are done.
+6. Rewash your hands after intercourse.

-The usual dose of boric acid is 600 mg per day, which can be taken for 7 to 14 days
+The usual dose of boric acid is 600 mg per day, which can be taken for 7 to 14 days.

 2. Probiotics

-If you are looking for natural ways to get rid of bacterial vaginosis, you can consider consuming food items and drinks with antibacterial and pro-bacterial properties.
+If you are looking for natural ways to eliminate bacterial vaginosis, you can consider consuming food items and drinks with antibacterial and pro-bacterial properties.
 These can help your body to fight off infection more naturally.
-Another of natural remedy for BV includes taking probiotics.
+Another natural remedy for BV includes taking probiotics.
 Studies have suggested that probiotics may prevent bacterial vaginosis from recurring.
 Current research into BV treatment at home focuses on maintaining and increasing these stores of good bacteria.
 Lactobacilli bacteria play a role in maintaining vaginal pH and preventing infections.
 Probiotics help the body produce these natural bacteria that can help fight the bacteria associated with BV.
 Probiotics come in the form of pills or liquid.
 You can consider taking probiotic supplements or take natural probiotics.
 These include:

-- Yogurt
+• Yogurt

-- Kefir
+• Kefir

-- Fermented Foods
+• Fermented Foods

-- Cottage Cheese
+• Cottage Cheese

 3. Garlic supplements